 Day 2: Mt.
 Remarkable National Park and Eyre Peninsula

-Wake up to the sounds of native birdlife, and after breakfast, embark on the first hike of the tour, navigating Davey’s Gully to panoramic views across the Spencer Gulf.
+Wake up to the sounds of native birdlife, and after breakfast, embark on the Daveys Gully hike to take in panoramic views across the Spencer Gulf.
 Then, hit the road.
-Along the way, we’ll see Kimba’s unique silo art, and after a quick pitstop for lunch, wind towards the wildly beautiful Eyre Peninsula.
+Along the way, we’ll see Kimba’s unique silo art and wind towards the wildly beautiful Eyre Peninsula after a quick pitstop to buy lunch.

 Day 3: Baird Bay and Penong